+Item Kind of vessel Conditions

+7.1 Waterski or wakeboard towing vessel with an inboard engine The vessel must meet the design, construction, equipment and survey requirements that applied to the vessel, or to

+7.2 Permanently moored vessel

-Item Kind of vessel Conditions 7.1 Waterski or wakeboard towing vessel with an inboard engine The vessel must meet the design, construction, equipment and survey requirements that applied to the vessel, or to 7.2 Permanently moored vessel vessels of the same kind as the vessel, on 30 June 2013.
-7.3 Ferry-in-chains 30 vane 2013.
-7.4 Submersible or wing-in- ground effect craft 7.5 Novel vessel for which the NSCV does not provide an appropriate technical solution 7.6 A vessel used by a volunteer search, rescue, or search and rescue, organisation for which a certificate of operation was issued before the day this exemption was made aerial freestyle device means a device that:
+Item Kind of vessel Conditions 7.3 Ferry-in-chains vessels of the same kind as the vessel, on 30 June 2013.
+7.4 Submersible or wing-in- ground effect craft 30 Julie 2013.
+7.5 Novel vessel for which the NSCV does not provide an appropriate technical solution 7.6 A vessel used by a volunteer search, rescue, or search and rescue, organisation for which a certificate of operation was issued before the day this exemption was made aerial freestyle device means a device that: